Echo-Peak/YT-media-controller/Readme.md

 **Install the APK**

-Either install the .apk file via sideloading.
+Either install the .apk file via side-loading.
 To do this, you will need to go to Settings > Security and select "Allow untrusted sources" then re-download the .apk to install.
 After install, **make sure** you disable "Allow untrusted sources" option!

-If you have android studio installed on computer or at the very least a android SDK environment, you can use **adb** to install the app.
+If you have android studio installed on computer or at the very least a android SDK environment, you can use `adb` to install the app.

 - Download the .apk file
-- open Command Prompt and check if abd is installed by typing `abd` and press enter
+- open Command Prompt and check if `abd` is installed by typing `abd` and press enter
 - On your android device, you will need to have it in "developer mode".
 To do this, it will vary by device manufacture, its usually done by opening